 A few Christian sects, such as Jehovah's Witnesses, don't celebrate anyone's birthday because the early Christians didn't celebrate birthdays.
 Not only were birthdays a "pagan" custom (that is, one foreign to the Jews), but both mentions of birthdays in the Bible also mention someone being put to death.
 Jews were more likely to celebrate a death anniversary. (bible:Ecclesiastes 7:1) The Witnesses and some other Christian denominations continue the annual memorial of Christ's death on the eve of Nisan 14.

 A birthday is like an anus in that everyone has one, but not everybody needs to flaunt it.
 A lot of parents throw lavish parties when their kids' ages reach certain milestones.
 These might be 10 (double digits!), 15 (quinceañera parties in Spanish-speaking countries), 16 ("sweet 16" parties, the anglophone counterpart to quinceañera parties), or 21 (often involving getting "drunk with wine, in which there is debauchery" as Paul warned in Ephesians 5:18).
 These parties cost a lot of money that the parents may not really be able to spare, and such conspicuous consumption amounts to boasting that one's parents are rich.
+In fact, birthday parties for rich kids have become ludicrous, topping $10,000 for something the child doesn't even want anymore.
+George Washington starved his army for a birthday party before becoming the first President of the United States.
 The Bible warns against such boasting.

 - TO DO: List films that depict birthday parties going out of control

 Jehovah's Witnesses aren't the only people of Abrahamic faith not to celebrate birthdays; it appears Muslims don't either.
 Some people who don't regularly celebrate birthdays even forget their birthdays outside the context of identification.